jdiasn/lidarwind/joss/paper.md

 the Reynolds stress tensor according to the methodology introduced by @sathe2015. lidarSuit also includes a basic visualisation module, allowing a quick inspection of the retrieved wind speed and direction profiles.
 Thanks to its flexibility, this package was used to process WindCube's data from The Tracing Convective Momentum Transport in Complex Cloudy Atmospheres Experiment [@diasneto2022a].
-In the future, a module for estimating the Reynolds stress tensor for the VAD and DBS will be added, and a compatibility module allowing wind retrievals from other wind Doppler lidars.

 # Visualizing the 6-beam retrieved wind